LondonZone/model207/README.md

 model207
 ========

-Model answer for CSC207 Project (2014 Fall).
+An example model answer for CSC207 Project (2014 Fall).

 Created using Eclipse 4.4.0 (Luna).